 First INSTE Graduation in Ukraine!

 The entire time I was in Ukraine, I couldn't help but be awed by the history-in-the-making that I was observing.
 Who would have thought twenty years ago that Americans would be worshipping freely together with Ukrainians in the former Soviet Union!
 And that INSTE would be translated into the Russian language with hundreds of students studying the Word!
 How exciting!
-And there is more yet to come!
-Praise the Lord.
+And there i

 Personally, it was fun for me because I got to spend some time with my sister Leona and her husband Nick.
 We enjoyed the generous hospitality of Lena and Yuri with spendid Ukrainian and Italian food (Nick cooked a couple of times for us, too.)
 The third picture is of the cheesy bread we ate at a Georgian restaurant in Zhitomir.
 Yes, that is an egg on top and there was cheese in the middle.
 Delicious!